ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/how-to/check-if-entity-has-changed.java.markdown

-# Session : How to Check if Entity has Changed
+# Session: How to Check if Entity has Changed

 To check if a specific entity differs from the one downloaded from server, the `hasChanged` method from the `advanced` session operations can be used.